jdhanju/nwhacks-2022-app/README.md

 ## Difficulties Making the Application & What We Learned

 Since there are so many moving parts in the reVision application, it was difficult to initially connect all of the endpoints.
 It was especially difficult to connect the Socket Server to the Browser Extension because of the constant need to listen to all activity from the Socket Server.
-Deploying the application using environental variables proved to be more challenging than expected because of the difficulties of the authentication procedures needed to authenticate the API.
+Deploying the application using environmental variables proved to be more challenging than expected because of the difficulties of the authentication procedures needed to authenticate the API.
 Additionally, there were a few hiccups when trying to retrieve and store from local storage during our front-end development process.

 What we learned was that working together as a team was extremely important.
 Since all the parts of the application need to communicate together, it was also imperative that we communicated clearly and efficiently as a team.
 We were on Discord through the entirety of the hackathon, and we believe that it helped us to work better together.